Topological Higgs Amplitude Modes in Strongly Interacting Superfluids: Model

-where $\hat{H}^{\hop}=-\sum_{ij}t_{ij}\hat{a}_{i}^\dagger\hat{a}_{j}=\sum_{\vb{k}}H_{\vb{k}}^{\hop}\hat{a}_{\vb{k}}^{\dagger}\hat{a}_{\vb{k}}$ is the kinetic term, with the staggered hopping amplitudes along both directions, as shown in Fig.~\ref{fig1}.
-This hopping Hamiltonian is the 2D generalization of the SSH model introduced in Ref.~\cite{benalcazar2017,benalcazar2017a,liu2017}, whose band topology is protected by the inversion symmetry, $\mathcal{I}H_{-\vb{k}}^{\hop}\mathcal{I}^{-1}=H_{\vb{k}}^{\hop}$.
-The corresponding topological invariant is the vectorized Zak phase, also equal to the macroscopic polarization vector \cite{resta1994}.
-Due to inversion symmetry, each component of the polarization vector is restrictedly quantized to a $\mathbb{Z}_{2}$ index \cite{fang2012}.
-With the additional $\mathrm{C}_4$ symmetry, the charge center either coincides with the original square lattice (for $t_{1}<t_{2}$, the topological phase), or coincides with its dual lattice (for $t_{1} >t_{2}$, the trivial phase).
-Note that this topological index can be inferred from the eigenvalues of $\mathcal I$ at inversion symmetric momenta.
+where $\hat{H}^{\hop}=-\sum_{ij}t_{ij}\hat{a}_{i}^\dagger\hat{a}_{j}=\sum_{\vb{k}}H_{\vb{k}}^{\hop}\hat{a}_{\vb{k}}^{\dagger}\hat{a}_{\vb{k}}$ is the kinetic term, with the staggered hopping amplitudes along both directions, as depicted in Fig.~\ref{fig1}.
+This hopping Hamiltonian is the 2D generalization of the SSH model \cite{su1979solitons} introduced in Ref.~\cite{benalcazar2017electric,benalcazar2017quantized,liu2017novel}, whose band topology is protected by the inversion symmetry, $\mathcal{I}H_{-\vb{k}}^{\hop}\mathcal{I}^{-1}=H_{\vb{k}}^{\hop}$, where, in the basis specified by Fig.~\ref{fig1}, the inversion operator reads $\mathcal I = \sigma_1\otimes \sigma_1$ and $\sigma_1$ is the standard Pauli matrix.
+The corresponding topological invariant is the vectorized Zak phase, also equal to the macroscopic polarization vector \cite{resta1994macroscopic}.
+Due to inversion symmetry, each component of the polarization vector is restrictedly quantized to a $\mathbb{Z}_{2}$ index \cite{fang2012bulk}.
+With the additional $\mathrm{C}_4$ symmetry, the polarization center either coincides with the original square lattice (for $t_{1} >t_{2}$, the trivial phase), or coincides with its dual lattice (for $t_{1}<t_{2}$, the topological phase).
+Note that this topological index can be inferred from the eigenvalues of $\mathcal I$ at inversion symmetric momenta \cite{fu2007topological,fang2012bulk}.

-This model Hamiltonian can be realized in experiments, by loading spinless bosons in a square optical lattice with the addition of a period-2 superlattice, as illustrated in Fig.~\ref{fig1}.
+This model Hamiltonian can be realized in experiments by loading spinless bosons in a square optical lattice with the addition of a period-2 superlattice.
 In the following we will focus on the case where $t_{1}/t_{2}$ is not far from unit.
-In this region, there is a QPT between Mott-insulating (MI) and SF phase driven by $t/U$, with $t=(t_{1}+t_{2})/2$ \cite{fisher1989}.
+In this region, there is a quantum phase transition between Mott-insulating (MI) and superfluid (SF) phase driven by $t/U$, where $t=(t_{1}+t_{2})/2$, with the superfluid order parameter simply given by $\varphi=\expval{a_i}$ \cite{fisher1989boson}.